Asbestos in Homes and its Hazards

 Why is asbestos harmful to you?

-Asbestos causes harm to you because of the fibers in them.
+Asbestos products can cause harm to you because of the fibers in them.
 These float in the air and when you inhale you carry some of these fibers into your lungs.
 These coat the lining of the lungs.
 This will lead to health issues, which can also lead to cancer.
 You would have met people working in factories producing asbestos who suffer from diseases due to exposure risk.

 How do old buildings release asbestos fibers?

 You can really face trouble when you want to rebuild a home.
 To rebuild, you have to bring down structures that may have asbestos materials in them.
 When you bring down existing materials with asbestos, you run the risk of releasing asbestos fibers and dust.
 This is dangerous for you and the workers.
-On the other hand, if you are not disturbing or removing any material with asbestos in them, the asbestos in an enclosed space is harmless.
+On the other hand, if you are not disturbing or removing any materials with asbestos in them, the asbestos in an enclosed space is harmless.

 There are laws and regulations covering asbestos removal procedures.